batfish/batfish/README.md

 **Batfish does not require access to network devices.** It only needs off line configuration files, e.g., pulled from RANCID or template authoring tools.

+The developers of Batfish include researchers from Intentionet, University of California Los Angeles, University of Southern California, and Microsoft Research.
+See [www.batfish.org] (http://www.batfish.org) for technical information on how it works.

 ## What kinds of correctness checks does Batfish support?

 Batfish supports many types of correctness checks, including